US-built databases a potential tool of Taliban repression

 Uncertain for the moment is the fate of one of the most sensitive databases, the one used to pay soldiers and police.

 The Afghan Personnel and Pay System has data on more than 700,000 security forces members dating back 40 years, said a senior security official from the fallen government.
-Its more than 40 data fields include birth dates, phone numbers, fathers’ and grandfathers’ names, fingerprints and iris and face scans, said two Afghan contractors who worked on it, speaking on condition of anonymity for fear of retribution.
+Its more than 40 data fields include birth dates, phone numbers, fathers’ and grandfathers’ names and could query fingerprints and iris and face scans stored in a different database with which it was integrated, said two Afghan contractors who worked on it, speaking on condition of anonymity for fear of retribution.

 Only authorized users can access that system, so if the Taliban can’t find one, they can be expected to try to hack it, said the former official, who asked not to be identified for fear of the safety of relatives in Kabul.
 He expected Pakistan’s ISI intelligence service, long the Taliban’s patron, to render technical assistance.
 U.S. analysts expect Chinese, Russian and Iranian intelligence also to offer such services.